5 Tips On Choosing The Right Chandeliers For Your Home

 4. Make Your Chandelier Stand Out

 Chandeliers work beautifully as the center of attention in a room.
-This is undoubtedly true if the chandelier is particularly ornate or displays vibrant colors.
+This is undoubtedly true if the modern design chandelier is particularly ornate or displays vibrant colors.
 A well-proportioned chandelier can open up a room tremendously through the play of light and shadow that lift the eye toward the ceiling.
 The ALVA 8-Light Antique Farmhouse Chandelier is a great example of this, as it is able to draw your attention to the fixture with its aged brass design.

 "Always consider proportion, line and scale.
 It's essential to measure the ‘drop’ between the bottom of the chandelier and the floor or table.” says Eric Cohler.